What to Do If Your Car Was Damaged by a Flood

 What to Do After Your Car Gets Damaged by a Flood

 The first step is critical: do not start the car.
-If floodwater is trapped in the engine or electronics, attempting to start the vehicle could damage it further, possibly beyond repair.
+If floodwater is trapped in the engine or electronics, attempting to start the vehicle could cause further damage, possibly rendering it beyond repair.
 Don’t even turn the key to open the vehicle's windows because that uses the electric system.
 Short circuits and worse damage can occur.

 If the windows are down and the car is unprotected from rain, cover it with a tarp instead.
 It’s possible your car can be restored to its former condition, but let experts determine that before you potentially cause more damage.